shlublu/ShlubluLib/README.md

   * ***Debug***: Macros useful for developing and debugging: compilation messages, optimization control, and so on.
   * ***Exceptions***: Named exceptions derived from [std::exception](https://www.cplusplus.com/reference/exception/exception/).

-Their Doxygen documentation is available online at [shlublulib.shlublu.org](http://shlublulib.shlublu.org).
+The Doxygen documentation of these modules is available online at [shlublulib.shlublu.org](http://shlublulib.shlublu.org).

 Some of these modules require external libraries such as Boost or Python.
 Such requirements are specified in their documentation.

 ## C++ version

-This is a C++-17 library.
+This is a C++17 library.

-The deprecated <a href="https://www.cplusplus.com/reference/locale/codecvt/">std::codecvt</a> is still used though as it has no standardized replacement so far.
+The deprecated class template <a href="https://www.cplusplus.com/reference/locale/codecvt/">std::codecvt</a> is still used though as it has no standardized replacement so far.

 ## Installation from binaries

-Should you just wish to use Shlublulib:
+Should you just wish to use Shlublulib as a development tool, the binary distribution can be downloaded from our website:
 * [Linux x86 version](http://shlublulib.shlublu.org/dist/shlublulib-linux-v0.0.zip) ([GPG sig](http://shlublulib.shlublu.org/dist/shlublulib-linux-v0.0.zip.asc) - SHA-256: `72569b87fbbdb163cde3b4d8d704ef302b7f9bc07d2f0caabf898ab15eb97999`)
 * [Win64 x86 version](http://shlublulib.shlublu.org/dist/shlublulib-win64-v0.0.zip) ([GPG sig](http://shlublulib.shlublu.org/dist/shlublulib-win64-v0.0.zip.asc) - SHA-256: `8ecd76a8d9568064466e3e9a2a1bc3cda0684ce3032d7d03c5d6c1b0ab30e80d`)

 These archives contain:
 * the library file to link to your client programs
 * the `include` directory to add to your include path
-* the license file "EUPL LICENCE.txt"
+* the license file "EUPL LICENCE.txt" applicable to this library

 ## Installation from sources

-Should you wish to contribute, to play with the code, or simply not to download binaries, this method is for you.
+Should you wish to contribute, to play with the code, or should you prefer not to download binaries, this method is for you.

 ### Prerequisites

-#### Libraries
+#### External libraries

 The following libraries are required for ShlubluLib to compile:
 * [**Python** v3.5](https://www.python.org/downloads/release/python-370) or higher
 * [**Boost** v1.53](https://www.boost.org/) or higher

 Those version numbers correspond to my testing.
-Lower version numbers may work but this has not been tested.
+Lower version numbers may work but this has not been tested yet.

 #### Development environment